niallryan/Flask-Philo-SQLAlchemy/documentation/source/intro.rst

-Extend ``flask_philo_sqlalchemy.test.SQLAlchemyTestCase`` to create test cases that with active connections to the databases:
+Extend ``flask_philo_sqlalchemy.test.SQLAlchemyTestCase`` to create test cases with active connections to the databases:

 ::